mix-archive/SDSSE/README.md

 docker exec -it SDSSE-dev sh
 ```
 The source code will be mapped to the path `~/SDSSE` inside the container.

-Describe how the reviewers should set up the environment for your artifact, including downloading and installing dependencies and the installation of the artifact itself.
-Be as specific as possible here.
-If possible, use code segments to simply the workflow, e.g.,

 **Option 2: Use a Physical Machine**